Thomas Wran: England

 Wran arrived at South Dalton in 1858 to work on the new St Mary's Dalton-Holme Church by Gothic Revival architect, John Loughborough Pearson (1817–97).
 He was accompanied by Eleanor Susan Walton and the two children from her marriage to Henry Price (b.
 1822–?).
 Dalton Holme church (1858–61) for Beaumont Hotham, 3rd Baron Hotham that cost £24,000, much of it spent on elaborate sculptural decoration for the porch, outside grotesques, lizards and dragons, and interior ornament.
+(Note: Building News remarked on its proportions and the richness of its details: "lizards might well bask on its stones and birds build in its crannies; indeed grotesque animals appear liberally in its carved decoration.")

 Wran returned to London to Pimlico, a recent Thomas Cubitt development next to Belgravia.
 Struggling to find regular employment as a sculptor, Wran worked as a painter and plumber and for some years, was a tobacconist at Lambeth Walk.
 In 1865 he entered sculptures in the South London industrial Exhibition and Society of Arts Competition and won prizes.

 Australia

 Frustrated and still unable to find work, Wran emigrated to Queensland.
 On 7 July 1870 Thomas and Eleanor were married in Holy Trinity Bessborough Church, Westminster by J.L.
 Pearson, shortly before they sailed for Rockhampton on the Royal Dane.

 Italy keystone head, The General Post Office, Martin Place, Sydney, Australia, 1883.

-Within a year of taking up a 120-acre selection at St. Lawrence, Wran constructed a dwelling on the south bank of Freshwater Creek.
+Within a year of taking up a 120-acre selection at St. Lawrence, (Note: No. 26 between Freshwater (or St Lawrence Creek, subsequently renamed Wran Creek on the Bruce Highway) and Saltwater creek.
+Under the terms of the 1868 Selection Act Wran built a dwelling and outbuildings and fenced in the land.
+The 'Wran house' is located in the 1875 Survey, IMG_201802211 125046_4CS, 1875.)
+Wran constructed a dwelling on the south bank of Freshwater Creek.
 Eleanor's daughter drowned six weeks after their arrival on 26 January 1871.
 A year later, Wran abandoned the property and sailed to Sydney and restarted his career.
-The former Good Samaritan Convent on Pitt Street below Belmore Park on Garden Road for D.W.
-Ryan was his first commissioned work.
+His first commissioned work was the former Good Samaritan Convent on Pitt Street below Belmore Park on Garden Road for D.W.
+Ryan.
 Harry Walton Price (1852–1914), his stepson, soon followed him, residing at Queen's Place next to the Balmain post office in Balmain.
 Wran and Eleanor followed them.
 Wran purchased three lots in Caroline Street on the Waterview Estate and over the years built three residences: No. 2, 'Myrtle Villa' for himself, No. 6 for his stepson Harry Walton Wran, and a third at No. 4.
 In the years between 1872 and 1887, Wran completed no less than ten substantial architectural sculpture commissions for three of Sydney's most eminent architects: Thomas Rowe (1829–1899), George Allen Mansfield (1834–1908) and James Barnet (1827–1904).